berkeley-ospo/safe-ose-2025/description.md

 ### Access Control Vulnerability Mitigation Year 2 Milestones {-}

-- **ACV1---MFA Enforcement.** Extend MFA enforcement to 100% of contributors with write access in the top 20 $\spose$ projects.
+- **ACV1---MFA Adoption.** Extend MFA adoption to all contributors with write access in the top 20 $\spose$ projects.
 - **ACV2---Role-based Access Control.** Scale RBAC implementation to 10 projects, including those with GPU or CUDA kernels requiring heightened privilege controls.
 - **ACV3---Access Audits.** Implement quarterly automated access audits for all projects with more than 10 contributors, with the goal of reducing stale permissions by 70%.